 Mango Sticky Rice:

-This is a well-known dish and dessert in Thailand and beyond.
+This is a well-known dish and dessert in Thailand and beyond, likely found in most Thai cookery courses.
 You will find mango sticky rice everywhere-in the floating market, at street stalls, in restaurants and even being made fresh at the airport!
-I was very excited to learn how to make it during our Thai cooking class!
+I was very excited to learn how to make it during our cooking class in Chiang Mai!
 Making sticky rice involves soaking the rice overnight then cooking it in a steamer for 25 minutes.
 You then add coconut cream, with sugar and salt mixed in, and let the rice absorb the liquid.
 Before serving, add some salty coconut cream over the rice.
-Serve with ripe mango and tada-mango sticky rice.
+Serve with ripe mango and tada – mango sticky rice.
 I was actually drinking spoon after spoon of the coconut cream mixture because it was that good!

 Tab Tim Grob: AKA Rubies in Coconut Milk.

 The rubies in this dish are pomegranates.
 We watched the artistry of Chef Chalong preparing the rubies for this delicate dessert made with coconut milk and ice.
 It was such a refreshing dessert!
-If you love coconut, you will have a lot of dishes to choose from in Thailand.
+If you love coconut, you will have a lot of dishes to choose from in Thailand, and will probably end up working with it in any Thai cookery courses.

 And there you have 6 Thai dishes made in just 2 hours by 2 Thai chefs and 2 American tourists. lol .
 It was a lot of fun!
-If you are traveling to Chiang Mai Thailand, be sure to add the Dusit Thai cooking class to your itinerary.
+If you are traveling to Chiang Mai Thailand, be sure to add a cooking class in Chiang Mai to your itinerary.
+For more, learn about Vietnamese cuisine next, and here’s what else I recommend doing in Chiang Mai!

 So, have you taken a cooking class?
 If so share your thoughts with us below.

 Although Joy and I received a complimentary cooking class from DusitD2 Hotel, all opinions expressed in this post are my own.
-A special Thank You to Diana Bates for arranging this opportunity.
+A special Thank You to Diana Bates for arranging this opportunity to try out one of the cookery courses in Thailand.

 For more information on the Dusit Thai cooking class please visit their website and reference the image below.
-The class is held every day from 11am-6pm and it includes a welcome drink, a Dusit apron, a small wooden mortar, and recipes from your choice of 3 dishes.
+This cooking class in Chiang Mai is held every day from 11am-6pm and it includes a welcome drink, a Dusit apron, a small wooden mortar, and recipes from your choice of 3 dishes.
 You also get a certificate showing you completed the class!
 The price per person is 1800 THB (about $51 USD) or 3500 THB per couple (about $100 USD).

 Before you leave…check out the video clip of our Thai cooking class from my Youtube channel and don’t forget to subscribe!